-- 1.eAll students admitted to the Practical Nursinge program must attend orientation, register for alle classes, and pay tuition prior to August 1.
-Finale admission is contingent upon a satisfactorye medical examination.
-Results must be returnede to the Practical Nursing Program Head 30 dayse before fall classes begin.
-This medicale examination must include evidence of rubellae (German measles) screening and/or vaccine,e tuberculin skin test (or chest x-ray), and Hepatitise B vaccination.e - The student is responsible for transportation to and from agencies utilized for clinical experiencee and the purchase of student uniforms ande accessories.e - 3.
-Acceptance into the program is contingente upon a satisfic tory criminal bacinground checke an unegative dring screening.
-Costs of lests aree at the student's expense. - 4.
-Ve ifica rrent P certificati i will be e , ii e be es ai d must be kept through enrollment in the program.
+- 1. All students admitted to the Practical Nursing program must attend orientation, register for all classes, and pay tuition prior to August 1.
+Final admission is contingent upon a satisfactory medical examination.
+Results must be returned to the Practical Nursing Program Head 30 days before fall classes begin.
+This medical examination must include evidence of rubella (German measles) screening and/or vaccine, tuberculin skin test (or chest x-ray), and Hepatitis B vaccination (medical form provided upon admission to the program). - 2.
+The student is responsible for transportation to and from agencies utilized for clinical experience and the purchase of student uniforms and accessories. - Acceptance into the program is contingent upon a satisfactory criminal background check and negative drug screening.
+Costs of tests are at the student's expense. - 4.
+Verification of current CPR certification will be required prior to the beginning of classes and must be kept through enrollment in the program.